CplShephard/Lambda-Player/README.md

-# 🎵 Lamba Player - Minimalist & Customizable Local Music Player
+# 🎵 Lamba Player - A Local Music Player

 Lamba Player is a modern, lightweight audio player built 100% with Kotlin.
 It is designed to play your local MP3 files with a fully customizable user interface, advanced queue management, and high-quality audio mixing—completely free and offline.